-Cool Culinaria Ultimate Giclee Prints on 130lb paper.
-Mugs, Totes and Pillow.
+Cool Culinaria Ultimate Giclee Prints on 300-315GSM archival art paper.
+Ceramic mugs.
 All printed in USA.

 Each print is accompanied by a copy of the interior menu